ConsultantYD/YsaelDesage/content/authors/admin/_index.md

 highlight_name: false
 ---

-Resourceful application-oriented consultant, with a significant research background and various industrial experiences.
+Resourceful application-oriented developer, with a significant research background and various industrial experiences.
 Highly adaptable, my focus revolves around problem-solving through the deployment of valuable solutions, ranging from fast off-the-shelf based deliverables, to custom cutting-edge approaches and infrastructures.

 My background in physics provides me with a solid mathematical understanding and analytical intuition, blending holistically with artificial intelligence, operations research, control and modeling expertise to deliver innovative, performing and rigorous results.